fugalh/jamb/README.md

 Jamb will automatically connect to Aeolus and a Launchpad Mini at startup if they're active.

-Traditional organ consoles arrange stops in columns by division, with lower stops at the bottom (e.g. see [AGO Standard Console Specifications](https://wicksorgan.com/wp-content/uploads/2020/01/agoconsole.pdf)).
+Traditional organ consoles arrange stops in columns by division, with lower-pitched stops at the bottom (e.g. see [AGO Standard Console Specifications](https://wicksorgan.com/wp-content/uploads/2020/01/agoconsole.pdf)).
 In that spirit, the default stop layout is:

 ![default stop layout spreadsheet screenshot](default-config.png)